National Robotics Engineering Center: NREC timeline

-Project Case Studies
+Project case studies

-DARPA Robotics Challenge
+DARPA robotics challenge

 CHIMP is a human-sized robot that, when standing, is 5-foot-2-inches tall and weighs about 400 pounds.
 Tartan Rescue Team engineers designed CHIMP to work in dangerous, degraded environments that were built for people, not robots.
 CHIMP operates semi-autonomously and can plan and carry out high-level instructions given by its operator.
 Its near-human form, strength, precision, and dexterity enable it to perform complex, human-level tasks.
 CHIMP is not a dynamically balanced walking robot.
 Instead, it is designed to move on stable, tank-like treads incorporated into its four limbs.
 When it needs to operate power tools, turn valves, or otherwise use its arms, CHIMP can stand and roll on its leg treads.
 The robot’s long front arms (almost 5 feet) give it an ape-like appearance.

-CHIMP ranked third in the DARPA Robotics Challenge Trials in December, 2013.
+CHIMP ranked third in the DARPA Robotics Challenge Trials in December 2013.
 Scoring 18 out of a possible 32 points during the two-day trials, the team demonstrated the system's ability to perform such tasks as removing debris, opening doors, cutting a hole in a wall, and closing a series of valves.
 The system was selected as one of nine eligible for DARPA funding to prepare for the DARPA Robotics Challenge Finals in 2015.

-Urban Challenge
+Urban challenge

-Carnegie Mellon University's Tartan Racing Team and General Motors built an autonomous SUV that won first place in the 2007 DARPA Urban Challenge.
-The Urban Challenge race was held on November 3, 2007 at the Victorville training facility in California.
+Carnegie Mellon University's Tartan Racing team and General Motors built an autonomous SUV that won first place in the 2007 DARPA Urban Challenge.
+The Urban Challenge race was held on November 3, 2007, at the Victorville training facility in California.
 Eleven teams competed against each other to finish a 60-mile city course in less than six hours.
 Their vehicles had to execute simulated missions in a mock urban area while obeying traffic laws, safely merging into moving traffic, navigating traffic circles, negotiating busy intersections, and avoiding other vehicles – all without human intervention.